-Using review sets from a saved search, you can quickly divide searches up into batches of documents for review & analysis.
+Using review sets from a saved search, you can quickly divide searches into batches of documents for review & analysis.

 Here’s how to create a new review set: